Classic Vinaigrette (aka Salad Dressing)Katie Workman salad, salad dressing, vinaigrette

 You can store it in the refrigerator, in a tightly sealed container, for up to a week.
 Let the vinaigrette sit out for 10 to 15 minutes to come to room temperature and give it a good shake to mix it again before using.

 - ½ cup extra-virgin olive oil

 - ⅓ to ½ cup vinegar of your choice, such as red wine, white wine, balsamic, unseasoned rice, and cider

 - 1 teaspoon Dijon mustard or more to taste

 - ½ teaspoon kosher or coarse salt or more to taste

 - Freshly ground black pepper

-1. Put the olive oil, vinegar(s), shallot, if using, mustard, and salt in a container with a lid, cover it.
+- Put the olive oil, vinegar(s), shallot, if using, mustard, and salt in a bowl or container with a lid.
 You can continue with Step 2 or go directly to Step 3.

-3. Shake the vinaigrette to mix.
+- Whisk the vinaigrette to mix, or cover the container and shake it well.
 Taste for seasoning, adding more mustard and/or salt if necessary and pepper to taste.
 Use about 1 teaspoon of dressing per cup of salad.